Miracles are Made: A Real-Life Guide to Autism by Lynette Louise, eBook 2011; with < My Thoughts > by Sara Luker

 12% Once I took on the role of Sherlock Holmes examining things without panic or judgment, Dar’s sudden moments of verbal clarity and the constant focus on his wiggling finger didn’t seem so mysterious.
 These things made sense.
 I found the answer because I didn’t judge the answer as a problem: We were bombarding his system with noisy confusion.
 He was trying to keep things, like us, in his peripheries where we were non-threatening by focusing on his fingers and pushing us into the background.
 This way he could spontaneously be happy.
 Unfortunately, it also prevented him from learning how to interact.

-The brain can reach overload, while trying to seek balance.
-In an article by Temple Grandin, American professor of animal science and world-renowned autism spokesperson, tells us this about sensory problems due to an over active brain.
+Grandin, Temple (2017), in an article written as an American professor of animal science and world-renowned autism spokesperson, tells us this about sensory problems due to an over active brain.
 “When a child tries to concentrate… he or she is bombarded with noises that blast through their brain like a jet engine.”

 “A vacuum cleaner may cause fear in one autistic child and may be a pleasurable fixation to another child.
 I get the same pleasurable feeling that used to occur when I engaged in rocking or other stereotypical autistic behaviors.”
-Retrieved 12/30/16 from the following website - https://www.autism.com/advocacy_grandin_visual%20thinking

 12% I believed understanding Dar was the key to figuring out how to teach him.
 That’s when I decided to figure this disorder out, change the course of my own children’s lives, and share the magic with whoever else wished to know what I had learned.